The old way of being a boss is over.

-Business is not life and death like it is for our beloved service members.
-More and more businesses are finding that leadership with effective coaching skills is a more desired pathway to progress.
+Business is typically not life and death like it is for service members.
+Increasingly, businesses are finding that leadership with effective coaching skills is a more desired pathway to progress.

 Employees no longer want to work just to keep their job.
 They want to work to be a part of something bigger than themselves.
-Great managers know the way to create belonging and influence motivation in their teams.
-The way is through essential coaching skills.
+Great managers have the essential coaching skills to create belonging and influence motivation in their teams.

 Read on to know what coaching skills are practiced by competent managers and leaders.